dyne/dnscrypt-proxy/README.markdown

 Description
 -----------

-DNSCrypt is a slight variation on [DNSCurve](http://www.dnscurve.org/).

-DNSCurve improves the confidentiality and integrity of DNS requests using high-speed high-security elliptic-curve cryptography.
-Best of all, DNSCurve has very low overhead and adds virtually no latency to queries.

-DNSCurve aims at securing the entire chain down to authoritative servers.
-However, it only works with authoritative servers that explicitly support the protocol.
-And unfortunately, DNSCurve hasn't received much adoption yet.
+dnscrypt-proxy provides local service which can be used directly as your local resolver or as a DNS forwarder, encrypting and authenticating requests using the DNSCrypt protocol and passing them to an upstream server, by default OpenDNS who run this on their resolvers.

-The DNSCrypt protocol is very similar to DNSCurve, but focuses on securing communications between a client and its first-level resolver.
+The DNSCrypt protocol uses high-speed high-security elliptic-curve cryptography and is very similar to [DNSCurve](http://dnscurve.org/), but focuses on securing communications between a client and its first-level resolver.

-While not providing end-to-end security, it protects the local network (which is often the weakest link in the chain) against man-in-the-middle attacks.
+While not providing end-to-end security, it protects the local network, which is often the weakest point of the chain, against man-in-the-middle attacks.
 It also provides some confidentiality to DNS queries.

-The DNSCrypt daemon acts as a DNS proxy between a regular client, like a DNS cache or an operating system stub resolver, and a DNSCrypt-aware resolver, like OpenDNS.

 Installation
 ------------